expo/expo/docs/pages/versions/v41.0.0/sdk/calendar.md

 ## Configuration

-In managed apps, `Calendar` requires `Permissions.CALENDAR`.
-Interacting with reminders on iOS requires `Permissions.REMINDERS`.
+In managed apps you must add the following permissions to your app.json to use `Calendar`.
+Android requires [Permissions.CALENDAR](permissions#permissionscalendar) and iOS requires [Permissions.REMINDERS](permissions#permissionsreminders).

 ## Usage